windingwind/zotero-plugin-toolkit/docs/zotero-plugin-toolkit.uitool.elementcache.md

 &gt; What is this for?

-In boostrap plugins, elements must be manually maintained and removed on exiting.
+In bootstrap plugins, elements must be manually maintained and removed on exiting.

 This API does this for you.